Our next class will be on Monday, January 27th at 8PM in Al Yash 6 Guest House, Ruwais.

-Although historical ninja were known to wear dark red or dark blue suits (common and visually better for hiding in the night), or even green and yellow ones (to match the bamboo that often grew during fall), the uniform traditionnaly worn by mordern practitionners of all forms of Ninjutsu is a type of black cotton keikogi, fitted loosely to allow freedom of movement.
+Historical ninja were known to wear dark red or dark blue suits (common and visually better for hiding in the night), or even green and yellow ones (to match the bamboo that often grew during fall).
+The uniform traditionnaly worn by modern practitionners of all forms of Ninjutsu is a type of black cotton keikogi, fitted loosely to allow freedom of movement.
 A belt, or Obi, is wrapped around the jacket and is indicative of the rank (White for beginners; Yellow for Kyū ranks below 12 years old; Green for male Kyū ranks; Red for female Kyū ranks; and Black for Dan ranks).
 A felt patch reflecting the practitionner's rank is also applied close to the heart:

 Weapons in Bujinkan

-There are also many other weapons that are not part of the basic program, but are widely used in the nine Ryūha.
-Here you can find the Jutte (non bladed weapon with a single prong to capture parts of the body), the Nawa (rope), the Kusari-Fundo (weighted chain), the Kusari Gama (sickle with chain), the Kunai (a bladed digging tool), as well various versions of Shuriken (throwing weapons, like the infamous "ninja stars").
+In addition, there are many other weapons that are not part of the basic program but are widely used in the nine Ryūha: the Jutte (non bladed weapon with a single prong to capture parts of the body), the Nawa (rope), the Kusari-Fundo (weighted chain), the Kusari Gama (sickle with chain), the Kunai (a bladed digging tool) as well various versions of Shuriken (throwing weapons).

 Once you have successfully met all the requirements for advancing one rank, we will order the official certificate from Hombu Dōjō (Japan).
 Only members of Hombu Dōjō in good standing can receive such a certificate; and only certificate delivered by Hombu Dōjō are recognized internationally.

-Bujinkan Fudō-myōō Dōjō does not sell Uniforms.
+Bujinkan Fudō-myōō Dōjō does not sell Padded Practice Weapons.
 Click on each item above to be redirected to a recommended supplier for this specific item.
-Prices in AED are indicative only.
+Prices are indicative only.